 Gardening is very therapeutic to me.
 And after a long and dreary midwest winter, I get excited about starting a new garden each year.

-If you’re looking to start your own vegetable garden to grow your own food.
-Or maybe one for stress relief, I have some great tips to get started.
+If you’re a new gardener looking to start your own vegetable garden and to grow your own food.
+Or maybe one for stress relief, I have some great tips to help you get started.

 These days many folks are looking into starting their own garden to grow food.
 In fact starting a victory garden is trending right now.